Location: Dublin, Ireland

 CO-CHAIRS: Professor Eric Hendrickson (University of Minnesota Medical School) and Dr Jon Moore (Horizon Discovery)

 The discovery of the RNA programmable nucleases Cas9 and Cpf1 has revolutionized a researcher's ability to interrogate and understand genes.
 The impact of CRISPR genome editing technology has been universal and unescapable, bringing drug discovery to an era of whole genome knockout screens and development of translational in vitro and in vivo models of disease, as well as moving into the clinic, progressing towards transformative gene-based therapies for human diseases.

-This unique meeting, being held in Dublin on 17-18 October, will bring leaders in the field together with a wide academic and commercial audience, to explore the new horizons in drug development and therapeutics brought by advancements in CRISPR technology.
+This unique meeting was held in Dublin on 17-18 October and brought together leaders in the field together with a wide academic and commercial audience, to explore the new horizons in drug development and therapeutics brought by advancements in CRISPR technology.

 What made this meeting different:

-A substantial proportion of the oral programme will be given over to talks selected from submitted abstracts to discuss innovative ideas
+A substantial proportion of the oral programme was given to talks selected from submitted abstracts to discuss innovative ideas

 There was a focus on closing the gap between new developments in CRISPR technology and application in life sciences

-This event will be held in association with The Pathologist, media partner to The CRISPR Forum 2017.
+This event was held in association with The Pathologist, media partner to The CRISPR Forum 2017.